-To help PricewaterhouseCoopers AG put this strategy into effect, the PwC Network has established a framework for quality management which integrates quality management into business processes and the firm-wide risk management process.
-The framework introduces an overall quality objective for the assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.
+To help PricewaterhouseCoopers AG put this strategy into effect, the PwC network has established the Quality Management for Services Excellence (QMSE) framework for quality management, which integrates quality management into business processes and the firm-wide risk management process.
+The QMSE framework introduces an overall quality objective for the assurance practice focused on having the people and processes to deliver services in an effective and efficient manner that meets the expectations of our clients and other stakeholders.